 OverviewJust north of the town of Sun Valley, Nevada are a series of hills covered by dirt roads going every which way.
 These hills are accessed primarily from Sun Valley Regional Park.
 Located only about 6 miles north of Reno’s city center as the crow flies, this is a good winter destination when higher mountains are covered in snow.
-These hills are minor summits in the overall area around Reno, Nevada, but I decided to create this page to create awareness about this great new park, which was dedicated in December of 2008, amidst the crippling economic crisis that grasped public attention.
+These hills are minor summits in the overall area around Reno, Nevada, but I decided to create this page to create awareness about this great new park, which was dedicated in December of 2008, fortunately far enough along to avoid delays caused by the cconomic crisis.

 There are two summits at the highest area of the hills.
 The USGS noted the lower one – Point 5861, but did not note the actual summit of the hills, which is less than ¼ mile to the west.
 The elevation given for this page comes from Google Earth™, but it is likely roughly 5,865’ to 5,872’.